-Current health reform proposals and anticipated regulatory guidance under the Trump administration aim to broaden state flexibility in the design and operation of Medicaid programs.
+Health reform proposals and regulatory guidance under the Trump administration aim to broaden state flexibility in the design and operation of Medicaid programs.
 Several of the proposed changes, including implementing Health Savings Accounts (HSAs), charging monthly contributions and copays for services, disenrolling those who fall behind on payments, and rewarding enrollees who engage in certain healthy behaviors, build upon efforts currently underway in states that expanded their Medicaid programs with Section 1115 waivers.

-There is currently little evidence on whether states that have implemented these waiver provisions are achieving their goal of encouraging personal responsibility while reducing Medicaid program costs, so the experience of states with 1115 waivers can therefore offer useful lessons on the design and effectiveness of these types of Medicaid reform.
+There is little evidence on whether states that have implemented these waiver provisions are achieving their goal of encouraging personal responsibility while reducing Medicaid program costs, so the experience of states with 1115 waivers can therefore offer useful lessons on the design and effectiveness of these types of Medicaid reform.

 - Developing and Implementing Health Savings Accounts in Medicaid: Lessons from Pioneering States